jazarija/gtc/README.md

     user    0m2.560s
     sys     0m0.000s

-Note that setting THRESHOLD_ORDER>=200 takes more than an hour.
+Note that setting THRESHOLD_ORDER>=200 drastically increases the time of computation.

 Computing the clique of a graph of order 3978 and density 0.251 (THRESHOLD_ORDER=100, level=10)